A Survey on Bias and Fairness in Machine Learning: Methods for Fair Machine Learning

 \subsubsection{Fair Classification}

-Since classification is a serious task in machine learning and is widely used in different areas that can be in direct contact with humans, it is important that these types of methods be fair and be absent from biases that can harm some populations.
-Therefore, certain methods have been proposed \cite{kamishima2012fairness,pmlr-v81-menon18a,goel2018non,Krasanakis:2018:ASR:3178876.3186133} that satisfy certain definitions of fairness.
-For instance, in \cite{pmlr-v97-ustun19a} authors try to satisfy the subgroup fairness in the classification task, equality of opportunity and equalized odds in \cite{hardt2016equality}, both disparate treatment and disparate impact in \cite{zafar2015fairness}, and equalized odds in \cite{woodworth2017learning}.
+Since classification is a canonical task in machine learning and is widely used in different areas that can be in direct contact with humans, it is important that these types of methods be fair and be absent from biases that can harm some populations.
+Therefore, certain methods have been proposed \cite{kamishima2012fairness,pmlr-v81-menon18a,goel2018non,Krasanakis:2018:ASR:3178876.3186133} that satisfy certain definitions of fairness in classification.
+For instance, in \cite{pmlr-v97-ustun19a} authors try to satisfy subgroup fairness in classification, equality of opportunity and equalized odds in \cite{hardt2016equality}, both disparate treatment and disparate impact in \cite{zafar2015fairness,aghaei2019learning}, and equalized odds in \cite{woodworth2017learning}.
 Other methods try to not only satisfy some fairness constraints but to also be stable toward change in the test set \cite{huang2019stable}.
-Other works tried to propose three different modifications to the existing Naive Bayes classifier for discrimination-free classification \cite{calders2010three}.
 The authors in \cite{wu2018fairnessaware}, propose a general framework for learning fair classifiers.
 This framework can be used for formulating fairness-aware classification with fairness guarantees.
+In another work \cite{calders2010three}, authors propose three different modifications to the existing Naive Bayes classifier for discrimination-free classification. \cite{oneto2019taking} takes a new approach into fair classification by imposing fairness constraints into a Multitask learning (MTL) framework.
+In addition to imposing fairness during training, this approach can benefit the minority groups by focusing on maximizing the average accuracy of each group as opposed to maximizing the accuracy as a whole without attention to accuracy across different groups.
+In a similar work \cite{pmlr-v81-dwork18a}, authors propose a decoupled classification system where a separate classifier is learned for each group.
+They use transfer learning to reduce the issue of having less data for minority groups.
+In \cite{jiangwasserstein} authors propose to achieve fair classification by mitigating the dependence of the classification outcome on the sensitive attributes by utilizing the Wasserstein distance measure.
+In \cite{kamiran2010classification} authors propose the Preferential Sampling (PS) method to create a discrimination free train data set.
+They then learn a classifier on this discrimination free dataset to have a classifier with no discrimination.
+In~\cite{mehrabi2021attributing}, authors propose a post-processing bias mitigation strategy that utilizes attention mechanism for classification and that can provide interpretability.